-Fulton County will hold a 30-day public comment period to receive comments on the draft 2020-2024 Consolidated Plan and 2019-2020 Annual Action Plan.
-During this time, copies of the draft reports will be available for public inspection and residents and stakeholders can provide written comments to the Community and Economic Development Department.
-A public hearing to present key findings and receive comments will also be held during the public comment period.
+Fulton County held a 30-day public comment period to receive comments on the draft 2020-2024 Consolidated Plan and 2019-2020 Annual Action Plan from May 15 to June 15, 2020.
+During this time, copies of the draft reports were available for public inspection, and residents and stakeholders provided written comments to the Community and Economic Development Department.
+Six (6) comments were received during the public comment period.
+Fulton County also held two virtual meetings to present key findings and receive stakeholder input on the draft plans.
+Sixty-one (61) people participated in meetings on the draft plans.